emgiles/Intron_Number/README.md

-# Intron_Number
+# Introns
-An R script to determine the number of introns per transcript.
+An R scripts to determine the number of introns per transcript, the length of introns per transcript, etc.
-The script is a bit messy, you have been warned...